RaczeQ/RaczeQ/_posts/2024-12-21-City-Summit.md

 For the visualization part, I initially tried to use Matplotlib 3D surface plot functions, but the results weren't satisfactory, so I switched to Plotly.

+As an additional feature, I was thinking about transforming the generated heightmap into an STL file for 3D printing purposes if anyone wishes to do that.
+I've checked some sources on how to transform heightmaps into 3D objects, but decided not to pursue this path for now.

-Overall, I am satisfied with the visualisations generated, and with the interactive application I deployed on Streamlit.
+In the end, I am satisfied with the visualisations generated, and with the interactive application I deployed on Streamlit.

 #### Used libraries